oasis-tcs/ubl-2.3-artefacts/README.md

   - `xsd/`
 - generated runtime copy of XML schemas (no annotations in the generated fragments)
   - `xsdrt/`

+Various warning and error files are created in the base output directory indicating issues regarding the build process:
+ - `NDR-SPELL-ChECK-WARNING.txt` - see the `unexpetedWords.txt` for a list of words that are not found in English or the UBL dictionary
+ - `UNEXPECTED-SAMPLES-NS-PI-DETAILS.txt` - open the file to see a list of unexpected namespace declarations found in sample files
+ - `MISMATCHED-TEST-SAMPLES-SH-WARNING.txt` - the number of invocations in the `val/testsamples.sh` script does not match the number of examples
+ - `MISMATCHED-TEST-SAMPLES-BAT-WARNING.txt` - the number of invocations in the `val/testsamples.bat` script does not match the number of examples
+ - `UNEXPECTED-TEST-RESULT-WARNING.txt` - the `val/test.sh` script did not end cleanly
+ - `UNEXPECTED-TEST-SAMPLES-RESULT-WARNING.txt` - at least one invocation in the `val/testsamples.sh` did not validate

 When git runs the build process these invocation arguments are used to build everything (no timestamp checking on github):
 - `sh produceUBLSchemas-github.sh target github CCyymmdd-HHMMz`